Civ13/civ13-typespess/README.md

 Check the original Civ13 here: https://github.com/civ13/civ13.

+**The code for the client, which is cloned automatically when you setup the repo, is located here: https://github.com/civ13/typespess-client**

 **Please read the [Contribution Guide](.github/CONTRIBUTING.md) page if you're willing to help!
 All help is appreciated!**

 ## Installing